 Our jobs are vital to the communities we serve.
 We have employees in all 50 U.S. states and more than 68 countries.

 Our employees make AT&T a great place to work while they deliver technology, media and telecommunications services to millions of consumers and businesses every day.
-For the last 3 years, AT&T has been named to the Fortune Best Big Companies to Work For, 2019 Best Big Companies to Work For, 2018 Fortune 100 Best Companies to Work For, 2017 Fortune 100 Best Companies to Work For.
+In recent years, AT&T has received the following recognition: 2020 Fortune Best Big Companies to Work For, 2019 Best Big Companies to Work For, 2018 Fortune 100 Best Companies to Work For, 2017 Fortune 100 Best Companies to Work For.

 Diversity & Inclusion